 Discover how it's worked out for all fisheries and businesses engaged with the MSC by reading our latest Global Impacts Report.

 We run the only certification and ecolabelling program for wild-capture fisheries consistent with United Nations best practice guidelines for ecolabelling and certification.
 The MSC is a member of the ISEAL Alliance, the global membership association for sustainability standards.

 Seabirds, marine habitats, endangered species and commercial fish stocks are vulnerable to the impacts of fishing.
 The MSC collects empirical data to evaluate how well it is achieving its sustainability and environmental objectives.

 Half of the world’s globally traded seafood comes from the developing world.
-The MSC’s Developing World Fisheries Programme ensures that developing countries have fair and equal access to MSC certification and global sustainable seafood markets.
+The MSC’s Developing World Fisheries Program ensures that developing countries have fair and equal access to MSC certification and global sustainable seafood markets.

 The MSC’s ecolabel appears on millions of seafood products around the world, and each product can be traced back to a certified sustainable fishery.
 Our Traceability and Assurance in the Supply Chain (TASC) project ensures that ‘what you see is what you get’.